 “Data is the Raw Material of Improvement”

-In the world of manufacturing automation, plenty of vendors can help you collect data and produce real-time feedback for the plant-floor and front-office.
+In the world of manufacturing automation, plenty of vendors can help you collect data and implement real-time dashboards for the plant-floor and front-office.
 But there seems to be a lack of utilizing the volumes of historical data generated in conjunction with the real-time data, as well as a lack of being able to perform your own analysis of production over time.
+Implementing these KPI examples will not be possible without a strong data foundation.

-We can deliver solutions that can provide both instant feedback as well as ad-hoc analytics over time.
+We can deliver solutions that can provide both instant feedback as well as diagnostic, predictive, and ad-hoc analytics over time.
 We’d love to talk with you more about how we can help you get started.